SpaceShaman/ORMagic/README.md

 User.update_table()
 ```

+There are some restrictions on updating tables:

+- The new column cannot have `unique` or `primary_key` set to `True`.
+- The new column needs to have a default value or set as optional.

 ### Many-to-many relationships

 To define a many-to-many relationship, use list of other model as a field in the model.